 Aspen, the quintessential resort town of Colorado, has it all and with the race entourage staying in town this evening the atmosphere is sure to be electric.

-Lodging and dinner in Aspen will be shared with the Pro athletes at the Limelight Lodge in downtown Aspen.
-As the newest hotel in town, the Limelight Lodge, is centrally located in Aspen’s incomparable outdoor red pave’ pedestrian malls with world class shopping, restaurants, and entertainment.
+Lodging and dinner in Aspen will be shared with the Pro athletes at the Limelight Hotel in downtown Aspen.
+As the newest hotel in town, the Limelight Hotel, is centrally located in Aspen’s incomparable outdoor red pave’ pedestrian malls with world class shopping, restaurants, and entertainment.

 Stage 1 (Monday): Aspen to Snowmass Loop: 21 Miles